 Before the Leavenworth lighting festival, make sure you’re around at noon to see Santa arrive.
 Little kids (and even adults) will love greeting him and seeing all the costumed friends he brings with him.
 It’s a fun way to start the day before you head off to try roasted chestnuts or hot chocolate during winter in Leavenworth.

 In addition to visiting the Nutcracker Museum, you can participate in a nutcracker hunt.
 These self-guided tours give you a list of nutcrackers to find within the museum so the whole family can walk around to search for them.
-This is a fun way to pass the time in Leavenworth in the winter, particularly on a colder day.
+This activity is a fun way to pass the time in Leavenworth in the winter, particularly on a colder day.

 12. Visit a Reindeer Farm